Essential food and wine experiences: Melbourne

 This article represents the personal favourites of Foodtourist’s editors Sue Dyson and Roger McShane.
 These are the places they haunt on their regular visits to Melbourne.

 One of our current favourites is the estimable Attica where chef Ben Shewry is turning out beautifully crafted, modern, produce-driven dishes accompanied by some stunning wines.
-We are also impressed with the cooking and the general ambience at The Brix which is just off Brunswick St in Fitzroy.
+At a recent meal we were blown away by the cleverness of the seasoning that transported each dish to an entirely different plane.